NCERT Solution for Class 9 Mathematics Chapter 7 - Triangles Page/Excercise 7.1

 Question 4

 l and m are two parallel lines intersected by another pair of parallel lines p and q (see the given figure).
-Show that ABC CDA.
+Show that

 Solution 4